loomio/loomio-docs/en/src/user_manual/polls/proposal_types/index.md

 ![](dot_vote_label.png#width-80)

-This style of poll is useful for groups trying to allocate a limited resource to a number of options.
-It goes beyond a simple poll by helping participants appreciate that there is a constraint to selecting options.
+This poll type is useful for groups trying to allocate a limited resource to a number of options.
+It goes beyond a simple poll by helping participants appreciate there is a constraint when selecting options.

 ![](dot_vote_options.png#width-80)

 Participants are each given a set number of dots.
+You decide how many.

 ![](dot_vote_voting.png#width-80)

 They place dots next to options presented that they like.
+Participants can place all their dots on a single option or spread over multiple options.

+As participants allocate dots, they may exceed the dot budget limit and so are encouraged to consider how they spend their dots carefully.

 ![](dot_vote_results.png#width-80)

 Options with the most dots “win”.
+The results table provides additional data to help you analyse results.
+- % of points
+- Points
+- Mean
+- Voters

 Examples: